 Seeking – Sharon Gurley

-A hand-cut paper piece by Sharon Gurley features a bee, butterfly and hummingbird, each one positioned on a side of a white paper triangle set against a black background.
+A hand-cut paper piece by Sharon Gurley features a bee, butterfly, and hummingbird, each one positioned on a side of a white paper triangle set against a black background.
 The common origin for all of them from a single sheet of white paper subtly illustrates how several species share the same habitat and the importance of each occupying a separate niche.
-Bees, butterflies and hummingbirds pollinate different flowers, at different times of the day and year yet all are necessary for a healthy eco-community, just as each are necessary to the composition of Seeking.
+Bees, butterflies, and hummingbirds pollinate different flowers at different times of the day and year, yet all are necessary for a healthy eco-community, just as each is necessary to the composition of Seeking.

 There is a stark reality about this piece, as though Gurley is boldly confronting a time when half of insect species have vanished.
 She has literally carved the pollinator out of its habitat, casting the ghostly white halfling into empty space, leaving its shadow behind.
-It is a vision of a time when the memories of bees and butterflies outnumber them.
+It is a vision of a time when bees and butterflies have vanished and only memories remain.

 Marbled-Green Leuconycta – Emma Bolton

-Little is known about the contribution moths are making to pollination.
-They work at night, unseen, unnoticed.
-Mention moths and thoughts quickly turn to sweaters with holes, trees stripped of leaves or critters showing up in the cupboard invading your food.
-The many small, brown and beige colored species flying about in the dark simply fade into the background, vanishing from awareness, brought to mind only to take the blame when damage is discovered.
+There is still much for us to discover about the contribution moths are making to pollination.
+They work at night, unseen and unnoticed.
+Mention moths and thoughts quickly turn to sweaters with holes, trees stripped of leaves, or critters showing up in the cupboard invading our food.
+The many small brown- and beige-colored species flying about in the dark simply fade into the background, vanishing from awareness, brought to mind only to take the blame when damage is discovered.

 Moths have a PR problem that Emma Bolton aims to change by showing us their warm fuzzy side.

 Bolton crafted a new image for the marbled-green leuconycta by sculpting a larger-than-life version from fabric.
-She reminds viewers moths are beautiful through her choice of lichen green and pine bark browns evoking a forest’s peaceful serenity.
+She reminds viewers that moths are beautiful through her choice of lichen green and pine-bark browns, evoking a forest’s peaceful serenity.
 The rounded softness of the fabric is the look of a cuddly stuffed animal, transforming the moth from being deplorable to adorable.
 Suddenly this marbled-green leuconycta needs a common name like prairie jasper that rolls off the tongue while conjuring an image of a precious stone.
 Curiosity is piqued to learn more about a creature with such a lovely name.

 Bees to Flowers – Kirk Kerndl